THEME:#172 INTERNATIONAL FEAST

 - Heat an aebleskiver pan or an appe pan over low heat.

-- Brush the cavities with the melted butter.
+- Brush the cavities with the melted butter or coconut oil.

 - Add some batter in each cavity till its full.